WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 After School Hours/Late Bus

-All students who remain in the building after 2:15 PM must be under the supervision of a school staff member.
-Students who take the late bus home will remain with the teacher in their classroom or location until 2:50.
+All students who remain in the building after 2:35 PM must be under the supervision of a school staff member.
+Students who take the late bus home will remain with the teacher in their classroom or location until 3:05.
 Students must obtain a late bus pass from that staff member in order to ride the late bus.
-The late bus is available Monday – Friday at 3:00.
+The late bus is available Monday – Friday at 3:10.
 Please note that the late bus is not available to students when there is a scheduled Faculty Meeting after school.
 These dates are announced to students in advance.

 Assemblies

 Assembly programs range from student productions to professional artists and groups.
 Whatever the type of program, much of its success rests with you as a member of the student body.
-Respect the efforts of those who are performing; any discourtesy reflects not only on the individual but on the school as well.
-Students will receive an assigned assembly seat on the first day of school.
-All students are required to sit in their assigned assembly seat for assemblies unless instructed otherwise.
+Respect the efforts of those who are performing; any discourtesy reflects not only on the

 Athletic Eligibility

+Students must maintain satisfactory academic standing in order to remain eligible to participate in interscholastic athletics.
+If an athlete is failing two or more subjects, he/she will be ineligible for a period of one week.
+Further specific requirements are outlined in the Student-Athlete Handbook.
 Students and parents are reminded that PIAA regulations require students to attend school a specific number of days each semester in order to remain eligible.
 Any student who accumulates 20 absences in a semester will be ineligible to participate in athletics until he/she has accumulated 45 days of attendance following that twentieth absence.

 BCTC

+Each Career & Technology Center is an extension of high school, which offers additional opportunities for career or technical training.
+Students are expected to attend both BCTC and Wyomissing Area JSHS daily.
 Application forms and complete course descriptions are available in the Counseling Office.
 The Program of Studies gives detailed information on courses available at the Centers.
 An applicant must be 14 years of age or older and in the 10th grade to be eligible for admission.
 Students who are selected will attend one of the Career & Technology Centers on a half-day basis for a morning session.
 Credits earned will be applied to those required for graduation by the Department of Public Education.

 Bicycles